-The Brake System indicator light comes on when you turn the ignition ON (II).
+The Brake System Indicator light comes on when you turn the ignition ON (II).
 If the parking brake is not set, it goes off after you start the engine.
-If the parking brake is set, it goes off when you fully release the parking brake with the engine running.
-If it comes on at any other time, it indicates a problem with the vehicle's brake system.
+If the parking brake is set, it goes off when you fully release the parking brake with the engine runnina.

+If it comes on at any other time, it indicates a problem with the car's brake system.
 In most cases, the problem is a low fluid level in the brake fluid reservoir.
 Press lightly on the brake pedal to see if it feels normal.
-If it does, check the brake fluid level the next time you stop at a service station (see page 222).
-If the fluid level is low, take the vehicle to your dealer and have the brake system inspected for leaks or worn brake pads.
+If it does, check the brake fluid level the next time you stop at a service station (see page 223).
+If the fluid level is low, take the car to your dealer and have the brake system inspected for leaks or worn brake pads.

 However, if the brake pedal does not feel normal, you should take immediate action.
 Because of the brake system's dual-circuit design, a problem in one part of the system will still give you braking at two wheels.
-You will feel the brake pedal go down much farther before the vehicle begins to slow down, and you will have to press harder on the pedal.
+You will feel the brake pedal go down much farther before the car begins to slow down, and you will have to press harder on the pedal.
 The distance needed to stop will be much longer.

 Slow down by shifting to a lower gear, and pull to the side of the road when it is safe.
-Because of the longer distance needed to stop, it is hazardous to drive the vehicle.
+Because of the longer distance needed to stop, it is hazardous to drive the car.
 You should have it towed, and repaired as soon as possible.
+(See Emergency Towing on page 293.)

-If you must drive the vehicle a short distance in this condition, drive slowly and cautiously.
+If you must drive the car a short distance in this condition, drive slowly and cautiously.

-If the electric motor will act close the moonroof, do the following:
+If the electric motor will not close the moonroof, do the following:

-- 1. Check the fuse for the mooroof motor (see page 286).
-IF the fuse Is blown, replace If with one of the same or lower rating. - 2.
+- Check the fuse for the moonroof. motor (see page 288).
+If the fuse is blown, replace it with one of the same or lower rating. - 2.
 Try closing the moonroof.
 If the new fuse blows immediately or the moonroof motor still does not operate, you can close the moonroof manually. - 3.
-Get the moonroof wrench out of the tool kit in the trunk.
+Get the moonroof wrench out of the tool kit in the trunk